 4. The Qualifying Examination

 Paperwork and Application.
 Students at the point of taking a qualifying exam are assumed to have already found a thesis advisor and to should have already submitted the internal departmental form to the Graduate Student Services Advisor (found here).
 Selection of a qualifying exam chair requires that the faculty member formally agree by signing the internal department form (found here) and the student must submit this form to the Graduate Student Services Advisor.
-In order to apply to take the exam, the student must submit the Application for the Qualifying Exam to the Student Affairs Officer at least one month prior to the exam.
+In order to apply to take the exam, the student must submit the Application for the Qualifying Exam via CalCentral at least three weeks prior to the exam.
 If the student passes the exam, he or she can then officially advance to candidacy for the Ph.D.
 If the student fails the exam, the committee may vote to allow a second attempt.
 Regulations of the Graduate Division permit at most two attempts to pass the oral qualifying exam.
 After passing the exam, the student must submit the Application for Candidacy via CalCentral.

 The Ph.D. degree is granted upon completion of an original thesis acceptable to a committee of at least three faculty members.
 The majority or at least half of the committee must consist of faculty from Statistics and must be members of the Academic Senate.
 The thesis should be presented at an appropriate seminar in the department prior to filing with the Dean of the Graduate Division.
 See Alumni if you would like to view thesis titles of former PhD Students.

 Graduate Division offers various resources, including a workshop, on how to write a thesis, from beginning to end.
 Requirements for the format of the thesis are rather strict.
 For workshop dates and guidelines for submitting a dissertation, visit the Graduate Division website.